Risako Sugaya: 2004–2015: Berryz Kobo

 In early 2004, Sugaya became part of the newly formed group Berryz Kobo.
 Since joining the group, she has also participated in the band's weekly radio show Berryz Kobo Kiritsu!
 Rei!
 Chakuseki!.
 She has also, like other Hello!
 Project members, appeared in the Musume Dokyu! segments, namely episodes 39, 40, 54, 55, and 56.
 Additionally, Sugaya has done a commercial for the Nihon Shokuniku Shōhi Sōgō Center in October 2003.

 Later, in 2004, she participated in singing "All for One & One for All!", a collaboration single released by all Hello!
 Project artists under the name "H.P.
 All Stars."

 In August 2006, Sugaya was interviewed by MC Maki Goto in the 12th installment of the online only show Hello!
 Pro Hour.
 She later re-appeared alongside Momoko Tsugunaga on the 20th and final episode.

 On 12 October 2006, Sugaya became the first member of Berryz Kobo, and the youngest of all the Hello!
 Project members, to release a solo photobook.
-Even prior to its release, the photobook was met with mixed feelings both by Japanese and overseas fans.
 Sugaya herself admitted, in an interview with Sanspo.com, to initially having doubts regarding the photoshoot, but claims to have had a pleasant experience and hopes her fans enjoy the various facets of her personality.

 On 31 December 2006, Sugaya once again took the stage at the 57th NHK Kōhaku Uta Gassen as a backup dancer in Morning Musume's performance of Aruiteru, along with the remaining members of Berryz Kobo, Country Musume and Cute.
 In mid-2009, Sugaya became a member of new unit Guardians 4.

 On 2 August 2014, it was announced that Berryz Kobo would be going on an indefinite hiatus from 3 March 2015.
 Further, Sugaya announced she would be taking a break from show business following the cessation of group activities.